 field of scientific and technical intelligence.

-The working party’s conclusions were set out in a document dated June 1951 and bearing the
+The working party’s conclusions were set out in a five-page document dated June 1951 and bearing

 The report concludes that all UFO sightings could be explained as misidentifications of ordinary objects

 or phenomena, optical illusions, psychological delusions or hoaxes.
 The main body of the report ends with the following statement: ‘We accordingly recommend very strongly that no further investigation of reported